el-moudni-hicham/q-learning-algorithm-java/README.md

 ## Exploration vs. Exploitation

 A key challenge in reinforcement learning is balancing exploration and exploitation.
 Exploration involves trying new actions to discover their effects, while exploitation involves choosing the action with the highest estimated Q-value.
-A common approach to balance exploration and exploitation is using an ε-greedy strategy, where the agent chooses a random action with probability ε and the action with the highest Q-value with probability 1 - ε.
+A common approach to balance exploration and exploitation is using an ε-greedy strategy, where the QClass chooses a random action with probability ε and the action with the highest Q-value with probability 1 - ε.

 ## Java Implementation